chees-ea/chees-ea.github.io/index.md

 ## Patents

-### All original provisional and non-provisional patents
+### Original provisional and non-provisional patents

 A method for identifying a channel mapping from a data signal associated with a hydraulic fracturing well - *Patent Pending*